5 top parks for stargazing in South Australia

 The remote peninsula location of the park means that the skies are very dark, allowing for the stars to shine through.

 The park offers the perfect spot to view the Milky Way, and when the skies are clear it will appear as a bright belt of stars – an ancient and impressive sight to see.

 5. Kati Thanda-Lake Eyre National Park

-As the park is 15 meters below sea level – and also Australia’s lowest point – it makes it one of the darkest spots in the country.
+The park is 15 m below sea level – Australia’s lowest point – which makes it one of the darkest spots in the country.
 The large, flat salt lake will ensure unobstructed views and when the lake is full, the water reflects the stars from above, creating an absolutely spectacular sight.